MITLibraries/timdex-ui/docs/architecture-decisions/0003-surface-primo-cdi-records-in-results.md

 We could begin by implementing rank-based interleaving (i.e., the first two results in the unified list would be the first two results from each source).
-While naive, such an algorithm would provide an heuristic against which to measure future normalization attempts.
+While naive, such an algorithm would provide a baseline heuristic against which to measure future normalization attempts.

 Once we have more information, we could then evaluate different normalization strategies.
 Techniques like [min-max](https://opensearch.org/blog/how-does-the-rank-normalization-work-in-hybrid-search/#:~:text=3.%20Min%2Dmax%20normalization%20technique)